intervene-EU-H2020/onset_prediction/README.md

 ## ICCI

 Calculates the Charlson Comorbidity Index (CCI) on longitudinal data in INTERVENE format, using the R package `comorbidity`.

-## IHRC

-Builds Cox-propotional hazards model (Cox-PH) for the different endpoints and study setups.
-Calcualtes the Hazard Ratios(HRs) and the c-index for the different models.

 ## Istudy

 The goal of this package is to select individuals from the data that are eligible given a certain study setup.
 A study setup consists of an exposure, a washout, and an observation period.
 Eligible individuals cannot have the selected endpoint of interest inside the endpoint free period.
 The endpoint free period ranges from birth until the observation period begins.